josmar-crwdstffng/angular/aio/content/guide/file-structure.md

 <div class="alert is-helpful">

-Besides using the CLI on the command line, you can also manipulate files directly in the application's source folder and configuration files.
+Besides using the CLI on the command line, you can also manipulate files directly in the source folder and configuration files of the application.

 </div>